scipy-conference/scipy_proceedings/papers/kathryn_huff/kathryn_huff.rst

 The Point Reactor Kinetics Equations (PRKE) are the set of equations that capture neutronics and thermal hydraulics when geometry is neglected.
 The two physics are coupled primarily by reactivity, but have very different characteristic time scales, so the equations are quite stiff.

 .. math::
    :type: equation
-   :label: full_prke
+   :label: fullprke

    \frac{d}{dt}\left[
     \begin{array}{c}